DSSG24-CF-Fairness/crowdflow-fairness/README.md

 ---

 ### Final Outputs:
-The final results and evaluation plots will help benchmark the fairness of the generative crowd-flow models.
+The final results and evaluation plots will be saved under `evaluation/steep{X}` folder and help benchmark the fairness of the generative crowd-flow models.
 Use the generated results to analyze disparities and evaluate model effectiveness under different sampling strategies.